PoCInnovation/Pool2023/Software/day01/Typescript/README.md

     artists.json
 ```

-This exercise seem hard but if you write your code step by step, it will
+This exercise may seems hard but if you write your code step by step, it will
 be a piece of cake 🍰!

 ## Step 6 - Artists Book v2.0